 - These orders will follow Rellas wherever he goes as a CEO.

 The enforcement actions against Grizly by the FTC reflect back to some foundational beliefs for many privacy professionals and shows how the FTC is standing by its mission to protect consumers.

 As a business owner or a solopreneur of an ecommerce business, you may be wondering, “How can I protect my customers’ data on top of all of the other tasks I must do to keep revenue flowing into the business??”

 The best practice is to create a cradle system for business transactions and daily operations to protect the consumer data (demographics, address, email, etc.) collected for business purposes by default.

-Now is the time to do a quick check of your awareness of the protections level of the consumer information you collect for your business purposes.
-How confident are you when the following occurs within your business operations and or daily transactions:
+Now is the time to do a quick check of your awareness of the protections level of the consumer information you collect for business purposed.
+How confident are you when the following occurs within your business operations or daily transactions:

 - Choice and Consent.
 Do you provide your customers options to opt-in or opt-out of data collection?

 - Access and Participation.
 Can your customers review and correct the information that you have stored?

 - Integrity and Security.
 Do you keep your customer’s data (information) accurate and secure while using wifi?